 A Platform for the People

-Growing up in poverty and raising my children as a single mother taught me to fight and the importance of strong social programs that help Americans reach their full potential.
+Growing up in poverty and raising my children as a single mother taught me to fight, but it also taught me the importance of strong social programs that help Americans reach their full potential.
 With the help of food stamps, WIC and Medicaid, I was able to work myself through college and become the first person in my family to earn a degree.
 Later, as a CFO in the non-profit sector, I fought to ensure federal funds for HUD programs and Medicaid reached those that needed it most.

 My formal entry into politics and advocacy came in the wake of my daughter, Shalynne's, death at the hands of our nation's profit-driven healthcare system, but my campaign is about much more than Shalynne, and it's about much more than healthcare.
 It’s about fighting to put people over profit, whether it's in education, housing, energy, criminal justice, the climate, or our democracy itself.
 I believe we have a responsibility to ourselves, to our children, to future generations, and to our planet to leave this world a better place than we found it.
 And that’s what I hope to achieve with a platform that is truly for the people.

-- Current college graduates are being crushed by student loan debt.
+- Federal student loan cancellation.College students today are being crushed by student loan debt.
 We must enact federal student loan forgiveness, cancellation or readjustment and unleash the potential of an entire generation.

 Affordable housing remains a challenge in Southern Nevada, as Las Vegas is once again among the national leaders in home appreciation, as it was a decade ago before the housing bubble burst, rendering Nevada the epicenter of the mortgage meltdown and foreclosure crisis.